portworx/px-docs/enterprise/lighthouse-new.md

 * Click on Manage Clusters.
 * In the cluster list that appears, click on the trashcan link next to the cluster name.
-* This will remove the cluster from Lighthouse Display
+* This will remove the cluster card from lighthouse cluster landing page

-**NOTE** This will not remove your cluster from your KVDB.
+**NOTE:** This will not remove your cluster from your KVDB.
 Just entry in lighthouse.

 ![Lighthouse add new cluster](/images/lh-new-delete-cluster.png){:width="1796px" height="600px"}